jaols/PSJumpStart/README.md

 Some of the functions included has been found “out-there”.
 The author name and/or a link to the source is provided to give credit where credit is due.

 There are some references in the `Get-Help`notes section for some of the basic functions to dive deeper into the rabbit hole.

 ## Contribute

-Please feel free to suggest improvements or contribute with basic functions.
+Please feel free to suggest improvements or contribute with functions.
 As the end line from the movie `The Matrix` puts it:

 "A world where anything is possible.
 Where we go from there is a choice I leave to you."